 Considering building a new deck for your next exterior remodeling project?

-What are the first steps and the material options to consider?
+What are the first steps and the decking material options to consider?

-Location – where is best suited to install a deck/patio?
-Whether it’s in your backyard, rooftop or multi-level building, will entail the best spot to build a deck.
+Where is best suited to install a deck/patio?
+Whether it’s in your backyard, rooftop or multi-level building will entail the best spot to build a deck.
 Does your home have outdoor access via a porch or exterior door?
 These questions will help determine the style that best fits your space.

 This economical wooden decking is typically made from pine and is widely available.
 It is the most economical and least expensive out of decking materials with a lifespan in the average of 15 years but with proper maintenance can last decades.
 Proper maintenance can average in annual costs of $450.

 Plan to spend around $2 to $4 per square foot for pressure-treated wood such as Southern yellow pine and around $4 to $6 per square foot for high-end wood such as cedar and redwood (material costs cited by epa.gov)

 Pressured Treated Wood is the most common decking choice, wood is natural, strong, easy to install, and feels good under bare feet.
 But it also requires annual cleaning and can rot, splinter, and warp.
 Even though all wood naturally weathers to a gray color, it should be cleaned and re-stained every two to three years to keep it looking its best and aging gracefully.

 2. COMPOSITE DECKING – PLASTIC AND WOOD FIBERS